S6-Semdw/Documents/Portfolio/Portfolio.md

 #### Single point of failure

-MongoDB cloud handles the single point of failure very good
+MongoDB cloud handles the single point of failure very good.
+It makes a new database when one is down.

 <img src="https://i.postimg.cc/t48CGWdz/Scherm-afbeelding-2023-05-31-om-09-35-40.png" width=500 height=250>